Rockhill Road Bridge Opening Ceremony

 Welcome to East Rockhill Signs

-Thanks to John Cressman and Dave Nyman contributing their Pennridge Wastewater Authority yearly wage, visitors will now know when they have entered East Rockhill Township along Route 313.
-One sign will be purchased every year with the contribution of their wage with placement to be determined by the Board of Supervisors.
+Thanks to John Cressman and Dave Nyman contributing their Pennridge Wastewater Authority yearly wage in 2013, visitors will now know when they have entered East Rockhill Township along Route 313.
+One sign will be purchased every year with the contribution of the wage for placement to be determined by the Board of Supervisors.

 Sellersville Fire Department 125th Year

 Congratulations to the Sellersville Fire Department celebrating its 125th anniversary in 2013.